-It’s been almost 25 years since I graduated high school.
-One of the first things I wanted to do is get my own place.
-We all are in a hurry to become adults until we get responsibilities and that change drastically.
+It’s been almost 25 years since I graduated from high school.
+One of the first things I wanted to do was get my own place.
+We are all in a hurry to become adults until we get responsibilities, and that changes drastically.
 You go from living at home with no bills to having to pay everything on your own.
-After consulting with some friends, we decided on finding a nice-sized house and renting.
-Some of my friends didn’t like to keep a job so that idea went out of the window.
+After consulting with some friends, we decided on finding a nice-sized house and rent.
+Some of my friends didn’t like to keep a job, so that idea went out of the window.

-My plans went out the window and ended up staying home 3 more years after high school.
-My future wife and I eventually moved into an apartment together after the birth of our son.
-My son just turned 22 and now he’s thinking about moving out with his girlfriend.
-Here are some things we found while looking for them a place.
+My plans went out the window, and I ended up staying home for 3 more years after high school.
+My future wife and I eventually moved into an apartment together after our son was born.
+My son just turned 22, and now he’s thinking about moving out with his girlfriend.
+Here are some things we found while looking for a place.

 Cost/Budget